ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 Follow the instructions here to configure your Xcode environment [https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/tree/development#configure-ios](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/tree/development#configure-ios)

+Go to Build Settings > Search Paths > Framework Search Paths and verify that the following parameter was added:

+    "[your-app-name]/Plugins/ibm-mfp-push"

 #### Update your client application to use the Push SDK

 The following code must be added to the specified application functions in the AppDelegate class.